X-Immersion/Ariel_Unreal_documentation/doc/Setup.md

 ### From the Marketplace

-0. If not already done, download and open the epic games launcher: https://store.epicgames.com/download<br/>
+0. Download and open the epic games launcher: https://store.epicgames.com/download<br/>
-You also need to purchase the Ariel plugin from the Marketplace: https://www.unrealengine.com/marketplace/en-US/product/ariel-voice-generation
+Then, purchase the Ariel plugin from the Marketplace: https://www.unrealengine.com/marketplace/en-US/product/ariel-voice-generation

 1. Login to your account:<br/>
 ![epic login form](/res/epic_sign_in.png)